 - Parsley sprigs

 - Garnish: Black Kalamata olives

-- Rinse chick peas well.
-You can place in a bowl and sprinkle with 1 TBS baking soda to remove the husks).
-I omit this step and use the whole chick pea, husks and all.
+- Rinse chickpeas well.
+You can also place them in a bowl and sprinkle with 1 TBS baking soda to remove the husks.
+I omit this step and use the whole chickpea, husks and all.

-- Combine tahini and water in a medium sized bowl and stir vigorously with a fork to soften 2-3 minutes
+- Combine tahini and chamomile tea in a medium sized bowl and stir vigorously with a fork to soften, 2-3 minutes

 - Place chickpeas in a food processor and grind to a coarse meal.
 Add tahini, garlic, cumin.
 Pulverize about 45 seconds.
 Slowly add olive oil and lemon juice; alternating between each, and continue to process for about 5 minutes, on and off, until the hummus becomes smooth and creamy.